-- Develop a broad understanding of current technologies and the confidence to expand on this knowledge - O Demonstrate strong analytical and critical thinking skills - Demonstrate interpersonal communication and team skills and strong ethical principles - Be able to design and implement information technology solutions that enhance organizational performance.
+- develop a broad understanding of current technologies and the confidence to expand on this knowledge; - develop a fundamental knowledge of architecture and operating systems; - demonstrate strong analytical and critical thinking skills; - demonstrate interpersonal communication and team skills and strong ethical principles; and - be able to design and implement programming solutions.

-Minors in mathematics, statistics, web development, and mathematics/ computer applications are also offered, along with a variety of support courses for other disciplines.
+Minors in mathematics, statistics, web development, and mathematics/computer applications are also offered, along with a variety of support courses for other disciplines.